-Launching or exiting your instant messaging or video editing software does not activate or deactivate the built-in MOTION EYE camera.
+Note that launching or exiting your instant messaging or video editing software does not activate or deactivate the built-in MOTION EYE camera, respectively.

 The built-in MOTION EYE camera cannot be shared by more than one software application.
 If another software application is using the camera, exit the application before using the built-in MOTION EYE camera with your desired application.